Everest View Trek - 5 Days

 Travel Insurance

-Travel insurance is mandatory for trekkers booking with Mountain Eco Trails (and strongly recommended for anyone trekking in Nepal).
+Travel insurance is mandatory for trekkers booking with Mountain Eco Trails.
 The Everest View Trek, while relatively short and safe, still takes you to a high altitude in a remote area where medical facilities are limited.
-In case of acute altitude sickness, injury, or other unforeseen events, a helicopter evacuation to Kathmandu could be necessary, and those costs thousands of dollars if paid out of pocket.
+In case of acute altitude sickness, injury, or other unforeseen events, a helicopter evacuation to Kathmandu could be necessary.
 Having travel insurance ensures that if something goes wrong, you will receive timely care without a massive financial burden.
 It’s for your safety and peace of mind.

-From Lukla (2,840 m) down to Phakding (2,610 m), it’s mostly downhill or gentle ups and downs – a relatively easy walk.
-From Phakding (2,610 m) to Namche (3,440 m) is the challenging part – lots of uphill, especially the last 600 m ascent.
+From Lukla to Phakding, it’s mostly downhill or gentle ups and downs – a relatively easy walk.
+From Phakding to Namche is the challenging part – lots of uphill, especially the last 600 m ascent.
 The trail is steep and zigzagging after the Hillary Bridge, with rocky steps.

 Overall, the trail conditions are favourable for trekkers of all ages.
 By knowing what to expect on the trail, you can trek confidently and safely.
 Mountain Eco Trails’ guides will ensure your pace is suited to the trail each day – slower on rough uphills, careful on downs.